 Cards on the table: I’m not much of a Star Wars fan.
 I enjoy the adventure elements, sure, but have often felt that in the clamour for more of a franchise, that originally came to a halt in 1983, there was way more fan led gravitas afforded to it than was justified.
 Something that has only continued with the new movies.

 However, The Mandalorian ticks everything I never knew I wanted from George Lucas’ brainchild.
-It has the desperate clinging to existence that westerns revel at.
+Produced by Jon Favreau (The Chef Show), it has the desperate clinging to existence that westerns revel at.
 It has exciting missions like Oceans Eleven in space.
 It actually expands on the mythos of its alien lives.
 And all this is told through a faceless protagonist that, frankly, has more personality than anyone in the new clutch of movies.
 This is The Mandalorian.
 This is the way.

 Written by Michael Record